- FOR PATIENTS

 Dr Manning was awarded fellowship of the Royal Australian and New Zealand College of Ophthalmology in 2006 and has worked as consultant Eye Surgeon since, initially working in Manchester, then Melbourne, before finally returning home to Newcastle in 2007, when he took over the reins of Hunter Cataract & Eye Centre.

-Dr Manning is an active memeber of RANZCO, ANZGIG (Australian Glaucoma Society), and AUSCRS (Australian Cataract Surgeon Society).
+Dr Manning is an active member of RANZCO, ANZGIG (Australian Glaucoma Society), and AUSCRS (Australian Cataract Surgeon Society).
 He is also a member of the AMA.

 Dr Manning regularly presents at local and interstate meetings, and is actively involved in educating and training medical students, registrars, and optometrists.
 He has also recently become involved in a large multicentre trial investigating the best approach to initially treat Glaucoma.